Blog | Aesthetics To Go — Mobile Clinical Operating System for Licensed Providers

 Step 6: Get your first patients

 This is where most independent providers struggle — patient acquisition.
-Platforms like ATG handle marketing, SEO, and patient booking so you can focus on clinical work.
+Aesthetics To Go handles marketing, SEO, and patient booking so you can focus on clinical work.
 If going fully independent, budget for digital marketing, build an Instagram presence showcasing your work (with patient consent), and leverage your existing network of friends, family, and colleagues who have been asking you about Botox for years.

 Close ×